 * Eat what’s in season, it’s always cheaper.
 If the thought of eating what’s in season bores you to tears, then cook and freeze what’s available now to supplement your diet in a few months.

 * Learn to love to cook.
 Watch You Tube videos for inspiration on ethnic dishes that are vegetable heavy.
-Borrow some DVDs from the library, or cookbooks with tantalizing photographs.
+Borrow some cookbooks from the library with tantalizing photographs.

 If you don’t know how to cook, take the time to learn.
 Learning to cook is like learning anything else: a real drag in the beginning but easier and easier with each passing day.
 Think of how hard it was to learn to read and how effortless it is for you now.
 Cooking is not half as difficult.
 Remember: you don’t need to be Julia Child, or Tom Colicchio, to turn out fantastic food.
 Start with simple things, like steaming vegetables, making pasta and rice, boiling eggs, etc. In no time you’ll be making omelets, stir fries, and banana bread.
 If you know someone who is great in the kitchen ask for a few lessons.